You’ll enjoy Loaded Hash Browns, made with grated potatoes, ham, cheddar cheese, red/green peppers, & red onion, cooked till crispy in a waffle iron!

-Crispy on the outside, and brimming with ham, red & green peppers, cheddar cheese, and red onion, these yummy Loaded Hash Browns – Waffle Style are cooked in the old trusty waffle maker!
+Crispy on the outside, and brimming with ham, red & green peppers, cheddar cheese, and red onion, these yummy loaded hash browns are cooked in your old trusty waffle maker!
+Yep… WAFFLE-STYLE hash browns!

 I’d seen photos of hash browns cooked in waffle irons before, but decided to put my own spin on them.
 I LOVE to make fully loaded hash browns (I mean… “seriously love”), so decided to give it the old “college try” and make my own version in our waffle iron.
 Oh my goodness… they were delicious.
 And crunchy!
 Here’s how to make them: